-- In addition to meeting the 24-credit standard high school diploma requirements, a student must - Earn 1 credit in Algebra 2 (must pass EOC); - Pass Geometry (EOC); - Earn 1 credit in Statistics or an equally rigorous mathematics course; - Pass the Biology 1 EOC; - Earn 1 credit in Chemisty or Physics; - Earn 1 credit in a course equally rigorous to Chemistry or Physics; - Pass the U.S. History EOC; - Earn 2 credits in the same World Language; and - Earn at least 1 credit in AP, IB or AICE or a dual enrollment course. - A student is exempt from the Biology 1 and U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology 1 or U.S. History course and the student - Takes the respective AP, IB, or AICE assessment; and - Earns the minimum score to earn college credit.
+- In addition to meeting the 24-credit standard high school diploma requirements, a student must - Pass Geometry (EOC); - Earn 1 credit in Statistics or an equally rigorous mathematics course; - Pass the Biology 1 EOC; - Earn 1 credit in Chemistry or Physics; - Earn 1 credit in a course equally rigorous to Chemistry or Physics; - Pass the U.S. History EOC; - Earn 2 credits in the same World Language; and - Earn at least 1 credit in AP, IB or AICE or a dual enrollment course. - A student is exempt from the Biology 1 and U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology 1 or U.S. History course and the student - Takes the respective AP, IB, or AICE assessment; and - Earns the minimum score to earn college credit.